gumaerc-testorg/2.06-spring-2013/content/pages/syllabus.md

 Academic Honesty
 ----------------

 You have joined a community of scholars at MIT.
 In joining that community, you have inherently assented to embracing the values of that community.
 Among those values is a commitment to honesty with yourself, your peers and your faculty.
-Further discussion and links on these issues can be found at the mechanical engineering department's [Ethics & Integrity webpage](http://meche.mit.edu/life/ethics/).
+Further discussion and links on these issues can be found at the mechanical engineering department's {{% resource_link "5b43be6d-444e-46f6-acbd-e9d3a141a5ad" "Ethics & Integrity webpage" %}}.